Why Random Reshuffling Beats Stochastic Gradient Descent: Motivation and summary of contributions

-We then focus on the case when the component functions are quadratics which corresponds to the least squares minimization.
-We consider the $q$-suffix averages of the iterates generated by RR for some $q\in (0,1]$ (which is obtained by averaging the last $qk$ iterates at iteration $k$) and show that with a stepsize $\Theta(1/k^s)$ for $s\in (1/2,1)$, they converge {\it almost surely at rate $\bigO(1/k^s)$ to the optimal solution.} We provide an explicit characterization of the rate constant in terms of the averaging constant $q$ and the almost sure limit of the average gradient error normalized by the average stepsize.
-Using strong convexity of the objective function, this implies an almost sure convergence at rate $\Theta(1/k^{2s})$ in the suboptimality of the objective value.
+We then consider the $q$-suffix averages of the iterates generated by RR for some $q\in (0,1]$ (which is obtained by averaging the last $qk$ iterates at iteration $k$) and show that with a stepsize $\alpha_k = R/(k+1)^s$ for $s\in (1/2,1)$ and $R>0$, they converge {\it almost surely at rate $\bigO(1/k^s)$ to the optimal solution}.
+We provide an explicit characterization of the asymptotic rate constant in terms of the averaging parameter $q$, the stepsize parameters $R$ and $s$ and the Hessian matrices and the gradients of the component functions at the optimal solution (parts $(i)$ and $(ii)$ of Theorem~\ref{thm-averaged-rate-quad}).
+Using strong convexity, this implies an almost sure convergence rate $\Theta(1/k^{2s})$ in the suboptimality of the objective value.
+Our analysis views RR as a gradient descent method with random gradient errors.
 The analysis of RR is complicated by the fact that the cumulative gradient error over cycles are dependent.
-A key step in our proof is to decouple the cycle gradient error into a term independent over cycles and another term that scales as $\bigO(\alpha_k^2)$.
-This allows us to use law of large numbers for a properly weighted average of the cycle error gradient sequence (where the weighs depend on the stepsize) and show almost sure convergence of the $q$-suffix averaged iterates.
-Another key component of our analysis is to adapt the Polyak-Ruppert averaging techniques developed for SGD \cite{Polyak:2006jo,Moulines:2011vy} to RR.
+A key step in our proof is to decouple the cycle gradient error into a $\bigO(\alpha_k)$ term independent over cycles and another term that scales as $\bigO(\alpha_k^2)$.
+This allows us to use strong law of large numbers for a properly weighted average of the cycle error gradient sequence (where the weights depend on the stepsize) and show almost sure convergence of the $q$-suffix averaged iterates.
+Another key component of our analysis is to adapt the Polyak-Ruppert averaging techniques developed for SGD~\cite{PolyakJuditsky92,Moulines:2011vy} to RR.